couchbase/cbft/DESIGN.md

-A future issue would be if ns-server wants to dynamically change these extra parameters (e.g., admin allocates more RAM or CPU to a node and suddenly the machine is more powerful).
-In this case, a restart of the cbft process with the right parameters should suffice.
+A future issue would be if ns-server wants to dynamically change these extra parameters (e.g., admin allocates more RAM or CPU to a node and suddenly the machine is more powerful, or the rack/zone for the node is changed).
+Right now, the design does not support this case, but in the fturue, it'd be fruitful to examine whether a restart of the cbft process with the modified parameters should suffice, although with possible rebalance-like implications.
+For now, the user should rebalance the node out and back in with changed parameters.

 ## cbft Node Registers Into The Cfg

-At this point, as the cbft process starts up, the cbft process will add its node definition (there's just a single cbft node so far) into the Cfg (metakv) system as a wanted cbft node.
+At this point, as the cbft process starts up, the cbft process will add its cbft node definition (there's just a single cbft node so far) into the Cfg (metakv) system as a known and wanted cbft node.

 That way, other clients of the Cfg system can discover the cbft nodes in the cbft cluster.

+In particular, clients/SDK's might be relying on the information published in the Cfg to discover the cbft cluster topology (i.e., where are all the PIndexes), perhaps intermediated by a (to be specified) server-side REST implementation.

 ----
 ## cbft Is Ready For Index Creations (INDEX-DDL)